-In March 2020, the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") was enacted, providing for reimbursement to healthcare providers for COVID-19 tests provided to uninsured individuals, subject to continued available funding.
-Approximately 0% and 69.0% of our diagnostic services revenue for the three months ended March 31, 2023 and 2022, respectively, was generated from this program for the uninsured.
-On March 22, 2022, the Health Resources & Services Administration ("HRSA") uninsured program stopped accepting claims for COVID-19 testing and treatment due to lack of sufficient funds.
+In March 2020, the Coronavirus Aid, Relief, and Economic Security Act was enacted, providing for reimbursement to healthcare providers for COVID-19 tests provided to uninsured individuals, subject to continued available funding.
+Approximately 54.9% of our diagnostic services revenue for the nine months ended September 30, 2022, was generated from this program for the uninsured.
+None of our diagnostic revenues for the nine months ended September 30, 2023 was generated from this program for the uninsured.
+On March 22, 2022, the HRSA uninsured program stopped accepting claims for COVID-19 testing and treatment due to lack of sufficient funds.
 Despite requests from the Acting Director of the Office of Management and Budget and the White House Coordinator for COVID-19 Response for additional emergency funding for the uninsured program, emergency funding has not been allocated to the HRSA uninsured program.
 We continue to perform testing for uninsured persons and are incurring the accompanying costs.

-On January 30, 2023, the Administration announced that effective May 11, 2023, the federal Public Health Emergency ("PHE") would expire related to the COVID-19 pandemic.
+On January 30, 2023, the Administration announced that effective May 11, 2023, the federal Public Health Emergency would expire related to the COVID-19 pandemic.
 This expiration changes regulatory guidelines around COVID-19 testing including billing codes and reimbursement rates of in and out of network laboratories.
 While the Company is still assessing the impact this may have on our operations and financial performance, it could impact our ability to collect insurance reimbursements and could negatively impact revenues in future periods.